eProsima/Micro-CDR/README.md

 ## Usage examples
 This is a code example showing the serialization and deserialization of a string.
-As *Micro CDR* uses a static buffer, that means the user has to provide a defined buffer and its size during the *ucdrBuffer* creation.
+As *Micro CDR* uses a static buffer, the user has to provide a defined buffer and its size during the *ucdrBuffer* creation.

 ```c
     #include <ucdr/microcdr.h>